-This limit is defined in terms of the $L{A90,10\text{min}}$ parameter.
+This limit is defined in terms of the $L{A90,10min}$ parameter.
 This represents the commonly adopted night-time lower limit noise criterion curve in relation to wind farm developments.

-The ETSU-R-97 guidance allows for a higher level of turbine noise operation at properties that have an involvement in the development, both as a higher fixed level of $45~\mathrm{dB}$ LA90 and/or a higher level above the prevailing background noise level.
-In line with the guidance a lower threshold of $45~\mathrm{dB}$ LA90,10min is applicable to NSLs involved that are involved in proposed developments.
-There are no involved receptors for the proposed development in question.
+The ETSU-R-97 guidance allows for a higher level of turbine noise operation at properties that have an involvement in the development, both as a higher fixed level of 45 dB L{A90} and/or a higher level above the prevailing background noise level.
+In line with the guidance, a lower threshold of 45 dB L{A90,10min} is applicable to NSLs involved in the Proposed Development.
+The set of NSLs corresponding to involved properties are as follows: H175, H269, H270, H271, H272, H273, H402 and H482.
+H271 will be the site office as part of the Proposed Development and will, during the operational phase, not be a residential dwelling, and is therefore not noise-sensitive.

-In summary, the Wind Energy Development Guidelines outlines the following guidance to identify appropriate wind turbine noise criteria curves at noise sensitive locations:
+In summary, the Wind Energy Development Guidelines outline the following guidance to identify appropriate wind turbine noise criteria curves at noise sensitive locations:

-- an appropriate absolute limit level for quiet daytime environments with background noise levels of less than 30 dB L{A90,10min}; - ▶ 45 dB L{A90,10min} for daytime environments with background noise levels of greater than 30 dB L{A90,10min} or a maximum increase of 5 dB above background noise (whichever is higher), and; - > 43 dB L{A90,10min} for night-time periods.
+- an appropriate absolute limit level for quiet daytime environments with background noise levels of less than 30 dB L{A90,10min}; - 45 dB L{A90,10min} for daytime environments with background noise levels of greater than 30 dB L{A90,10min} or a maximum increase of 5 dB above background noise (whichever is higher), and; - > $43 \text{ dB } L{A90,10 \text{min}}$ for night time periods.

-While the caveat of an increase of 5dB(A) above background for night-time operation is not explicit within the current guidance it is commonly applied in noise assessments prepared and is detailed in numerous examples of planning conditions issued by local authorities and An Bord Pleanála.
-Therefore, a night-time allowance for 5dB(A) above background has been adopted for this assessment.
+While the caveat of an increase of 5dB(A) above background for night-time operation is not explicit within the current guidance, it is commonly applied in noise assessments prepared and is detailed in numerous examples of planning conditions issued by local authorities and An Bord Pleanala.
+Therefore, a night-time allowance for 5dB(A) above background noise for night-time periods is considered appropriate and has been adopted in this assessment.

-This set of criteria has been chosen as it is considered to be in line with the intent of the relevant Irish guidance.
-The proposed operational noise criteria curves for wind turbine noise at various noise sensitive locations are presented in Section 11.5.2.
+This set of criteria has been chosen as it is in line with relevant Irish guidance.
+The proposed operational noise criteria curves for wind turbine noise at various noise sensitive locations are presented in Section 11.4.2.